Sprinter, and all double door Vans. What setup do I need for my double door van?

 - Fat basket fits from 3.9 inches wide to 5.8 inches wide tires

-- Grom basket will fit 18- and 20-inch kid bikes only, but bikes may not reach the bottom bar depending on length.
+- Grom basket will fit bikes up to 2.8 inches wide.
+The Grom is for 18- and 20-inch wheel kid bikes only, but bikes may not reach the bottom bar depending on length.
 34-inch axle to axle to reach bottom bar, or strap lower wheel to center post.
-Max tire width is 2.8 inches, can run wider with tire deflated. perfect for BMX bikes.
+Max tire width is 2.8 inches, can run wider with tire deflated.
+Perfect for BMX bikes.

 - Tire width- Three width available for tires, up to 2.8 inches wide (General basket), 2.9 to 3.8 inches wide (Mid Fat basket), and up to 3.9 to 5.8 inches wide (Fat baskets).
 Select your combination.
 You can always purchase other basket sizes at a later time.
 If you tire width is on the upper end of the measurement, order the next size up.
 For example, 2.9- and 3.0-inch-wide tires will fit better in the Mid fat baskets.

 Can I put your rack on a swing out?

 The short answer is NO. This is because we have not found a swing that does not have flex or have significant movement when closed.
 If you find one let us know and we will check it out.
 We build rack on the assumption that the interface will not allow any movement, that is why we obsess over the stabilization.
 The swings lack of stiff interface and flex creates an acceleration that build moment forces due to the rack design.
 Simply it creates a whip with a hammer head.
 We understand the necessity of such product though, and want one that works for ourselves as well.
 We will have a solution shortly.